Lennard Hartjes: Feyenoord

 Hartjes is a youth product of Spijkenisse and Sparta Rotterdam, and joined the youth academy of Feyenoord in 2015.
 He signed his first professional contract with the club on 18 July 2020.

 Ahead of the 2021–22 season, Hartjes and fellow academy player Antoni Milambo were promoted to first team by head coach Arne Slot.
 He made his professional debut for Feyenoord in a 3–0 UEFA Europa Conference League win over FC Luzern on 12 August 2021, replacing Orkun Kökçü in the 58th minute.

 Roda JC (loan)

 On 15 August 2022, Hartjes joined Eerste Divisie club Roda JC Kerkrade on a season-long loan.
 He made his debut for the club as a starter in defensive midfield in a 3–0 away win in the league over FC Den Bosch after a hat-trick from former Feyenoord teammate Dylan Vente.
 On 18 October, Hartjes scored his first competitive goal at senior level, providing the 2–2 equaliser in a KNVB Cup match against Heracles Almelo.
 Despite keeping Roda's hopes of advancement alive, Hartjes would later miss the decisive penalty in the shootout, knocking the club out of the cup competition.
 He scored his first league goal on 30 January 2023 in a 2–1 away defeat to league leaders PEC Zwolle.

+Excelsior

+On 10 July 2023, Hartjes joined Eredivisie club Excelsior on a season-long loan from Feyenoord.
+He suffered a torn cruciate ligament during his debut in August, sidelining him for the entire campaign.
+Excelsior were relegated to the Eerste Divisie at the end of the 2023–24 season.

+On 26 July 2024, Hartjes completed a permanent transfer to Excelsior, signing a three-year contract.
+He featured in every match during the first half of the 2024–25 season but sustained another cruciate ligament injury in January 2025, ruling him out for the remainder of the campaign.
+Despite his absence, Excelsior secured promotion back to the Eredivisie by finishing second in the league.